lzukw/WirelessDisplay/WirelessDisplayServer/README.md

 following means:

 - Run a script to change the screen-resolution of the 'projecting-computer'
-- Start/stop a script to prevent the screensaver from activating.
+- Start/stop a script to prevent the display from blanking.
 - Start/stop a script that runs a streaming-sink.

 All the work is done by the scripts and the ScriptingRestApiServer.
 This